 We consider systems whose dynamics are described by continuous time Markov chains.
-System states and transitions can be represented as a fully connected directed graph (Figure 1(a)), and have dynamics represented by a matrix differential equation known as the Master equation
+System states and transitions can be represented as a strongly connected, directed graph with $n$ states, and have dynamics represented by a matrix differential equation known as the Master equation

-where $\mL$ is a {\it Laplacian matrix} encoding the transition rates $k_{ij} = (j\to i)$ of the network in its off-diagonal elements, and having diagonal elements set such that all columns sum to zero:
+where $\mathcal{L}$ is the $n\times n$ {\it Laplacian matrix}, also known as the \emph{generator} in stochastic thermodynamics.
+This matrix encodes the transition rates $k_{ij} = (j\to i)$ of the network in its off-diagonal elements $(i\neq j)$.
+The diagonal elements are chosen such that all columns sum to zero: